WIPACrepo/iceprod/docs/server/details/zeromq.rst

 ZeroMQ
 ======

-ZeroMQ sockets are the base for :ref:`RPCInternal` communication.
+ZeroMQ sockets are the base for :ref:`RPCinternal` communication.
-See also the :ref:`RPCInternal_Details` page.
+See also the :ref:`RPCinternal_Details` page.

 .. automodule:: iceprod.server.zeromq